jasontorres/bootstrap-on-rails/README.md

 # Bootstrap on Rails

+This project is now discontinued.
+Use the official https://github.com/twbs/bootstrap-sass for better support.
+The `sass` version works really well now.

 A simpler implementation of Bootstap 3 for Rails.
 Only packaged assets.
 No bloat.
 Pure Less.

 * Current Bootstrap Version: 3.3.1